-Because not all patients complete or refuse the initial screen, the healthcare providers must be persistent in the use of these screening tools.
-Countless reports indicate that follow up on these patients has been universally poor.
+Because not all patients complete or refuse the initial screen, the healthcare providers must be persistent in using these screening tools.
+Countless reports indicate that follow-up on these patients has been universally poor.
 Hence, the primary care provider must ensure that the patient identified with major depression is followed up.
 In many cases, after the initial screen is completed and support provided, patients are never rescreened again for depression.
 Because depression has no cure and relapse is common, rescreening should be continued at regular intervals.

 What are Signs Suggestive of an Impending Suicide?

 Over the years, experts have compiled a list of signs that may be indicative of impending suicide, and they include the following:

 - Constantly talking about suicide or death: Many people planning suicide often have a plan in mind and may have made arrangements to buy a weapon.

 - Individuals who indicate that they may not be around much longer.
 This may be by saying goodbye to family or friends, arranging a funeral plan, making a will, or writing a suicide note.
 The suicide note is often left in an open place and rarely hidden.

 - Some of the individuals will have a strong family history of suicide.
 The risk of suicide is highest when one is approaching the anniversary of such a death or sometimes the age at which the family member committed suicide.